grammyjs/i18n/README.md

 const i18n = new I18n<MyContext>({
   defaultLocale: "en",
   directory: "locales",
+  // In order for the above example to work, this must be uncommented.
+  // useNestedTranslations: true,
 });

 // Create a bot as usual, but use the modified Context type.